- What Colorado school districts are considered rural or small rural?

 No. Some Colorado institutions offer both full year and single semester student teaching programs.
 Most offer only one or the other.
 The Colorado Rural Teaching Stipend is a one time award of $2800.00 to be applied to a Colorado rural or small rural student teaching program of any length.

-- How will I receive my scholarship or stipend funds?
+- How will I receive my stipend funds?

-- Can I spend my scholarship or stipend money on things other than tuition and fees?
+- Can I spend my stipend money on things other than tuition and fees?

 Books, supplies and travel required to complete your program as well as room and board during your program.